 Hi, I'm Shawn Matheson

-* Provo-OG (80s) -- world was our campus approach! (we have radio, TV, satellites so God can spread his word from SLC!)
+* Provo-raised (80s) -- "World was our campus" paradigm (taught that we have radio, TV, satellites so God can spread his word from SLC!)

 * Kicked off my mission for investing in the Polish stock market! (actually I continued to serve in Chicago Polish-speaking, but I was home for 30-days inbetween, serving in my home town of Provo --- that was a trip!)

-* I've been expanding spiritually with meditation, tai chi, and loving amazing books and content: Tao, Hindu, Buddhist, Sikh, Sufi, Rumi, and contemporaries like Eckhart Tolle, Abraham Hicks (nutty but so amazingly helpful), Allen Watts, Terence Mckenna, etc. Knowledge and Practice (meditation) have changed my worldview/life experience, I can release things easier now and I just have fun with my past, like it was a lesson module for this lifetime!
+* I've been expanding spiritually with meditation, tai chi, and loving amazing books and content: Tao, Hindu, Buddhist, Sikh, Sufi, Rumi, and contemporaries like Allen Watts, Sri Preethaji, Abraham Hicks, etc. Knowledge and Practice (meditation) have changed my worldview/life experience

-* I'm a note taker and I have a TON of stuff by topic, I'm happy to share, just Messenger me
+* I'm a note taker and I have a TON of stuff by topic, I'm happy to share, just Messenger or LI w/me

 * I welcome collaborative conversation!